 Now you understand the basics of credit card processing, let’s take a look at some of the fees you’ll likely pay.
 The type of business you run will determine the type of credit card processing fees you’ll pay each month.

 - Interchange Fees – These are the fees the Issuing Bank charges.
 These fees cover the cost of things like the bank’s line of credit, credit card rewards benefits, cardholder statements, reporting, etc.

 - Discount Rate – These are the fees the Acquiring Bank charges

 - Chargeback Fees – These are fees you pay when a cardholder disputes a transaction and has their money refunded

 - Monthly Minimums – This is the minimum amount in fees your credit card processor will collect from you.
 If actual fees don’t meet the minimum amount, the processor will require you to still pay the minimum fee.

 - Monthly Fees – Most credit card processing services charge a monthly flat fee to all their customers for using their service.
 This fee is usually between $5 and $15.

 - Equipment Fees – Some companies will lease equipment to you.
 Make sure you don’t pay for terminal features you won’t need.

 You don’t need to understand every single detail of credit card processing to run a successful business, but it is helpful to have a working knowledge before you select a service.
-Take a look at our reviews to see which online credit card processing services are best for your small business.
-Most companies only take a day or two for account setup, so you can sign up today and start accepting credit cards tomorrow.
+Take a look at our list of reviews to see which online credit card processing services are best for your small business.
+Most top companies only take a day or two for account setup, so you can sign up today and start accepting credit cards tomorrow.